mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 ---

 {% include verse.html
+text="Jesus answered him, “Because I told you, ‘I saw you underneath the fig tree,’ do you believe?
+You will see greater things than these!”
+He said to him, **“Most certainly, I tell you all, hereafter you will see heaven opened, and the angels of God ascending and descending on the Son of Man.”**" verse="John 1:50-51"
+%}

+---

+{% include verse.html
 text="You also be patient.
 Establish your hearts, for the coming of the Lord is at hand.
-Don't grumble, brothers, against one another, so that you won't be judged.
-Behold, the judge stands at the door." verse="James 5:8-9"
+Don't grumble, brothers, against one another, so that you won't be judged. **Behold, the judge stands at the door.**" verse="James 5:8-9"
 %}

 ---

 {% include verse.html
-text="Jesus answered him, “Because I told you, ‘I saw you underneath the fig tree,’ do you believe?
-You will see greater things than these!”
-He said to him, **“Most certainly, I tell you all, hereafter you will see heaven opened, and the angels of God ascending and descending on the Son of Man.”**" verse="John 1:50-51"
+text="Children, **it is the last hour**; and just as you heard that antichrist is coming, even now many antichrists have appeared; from this we know that **it is the last hour**." verse="1 John 2:18" version="NASB"
 %}